augcog/ISAACS_Interface/README.md

 <a name="licensing"></a>
 ## 8. Licensing
-This repository contains four types of files: program files, assets created by us (such as UAV models), Unity prefabs, and SDK files (DJI and MapBox).
-All program files, unless otherwise stated, are distributed under the GNU General Public License version 3.
-All media files are distributed under the Creative Commons Attribution-ShareAlike 4.0 International license.
-For Unity prefabs and SDK files, please refer to their respective licenses.
-A license notice is included within all files created by us. <br>
+This repository is distributed under the Apache 2.0 license.
+All media files are distributed under the Creative Commons Attribution-ShareAlike 4.0 International license. <br>
 <br>
 In case of doubt on whether you can use an asset, or on how to correctly attribute its authors, please e-mail us at: isaacs@xr.berkeley.edu.